A Guide to Fundraising for Gender Confirmation Surgery Costs

 Use photos and videos

 Another way to make your story feel more personal—and to increase donations—is to use plenty of photos and video.
 Compelling images also help other people share and tell your story through social media.
-In addition to using photos and video on your fundraiser page, be sure to include them in the updates you post for donors throughout your fundraiser.
+In addition to using photos and video on your fundraiser page, be sure to include them in the updates you post for donors throughout your gender confirmation surgery fundraiser.

 Like many who struggle with body dysphoria, Maria had a history of questioning who she was, and if there was something wrong with her.
 After her college roommate found women’s clothing in her dresser, she was called hurtful slurs.
 13 years and many therapy appointments later, Maria is excited to take the next step in her transition through gender confirmation surgery.
-Though insurance covers part of it, Maria leaned on her community by creating a GoFundMe to cover the remainder of the surgery costs.
+Though insurance covers part of it, Maria leaned on her community by creating a GoFundMe to cover the remainder of the transgender surgery costs.